XMM-Newton: Ground systems

 XMM-Newton mission control is located at the European Space Operations Centre (ESOC) in Darmstadt, Germany.
 Two ground stations, located in Perth and Kourou, are used to maintain continuous contact with the spacecraft through most of its orbit.
 Back-up ground stations are located in Villafranca del Castillo, Santiago, and Dongara.
 Because XMM-Newton contains no on-board data storage, science data is transmitted to these ground stations in real time.

 Data is then forwarded to the European Space Astronomy Centre's Science Operations Centre in Villafranca del Castillo, Spain, where pipeline processing has been performed since March 2012.
-Data is archived at the ESAC Science Data Centre, and distributed to mirror archives at the Goddard Space Flight Center and the XMM-Newton Survey Science Centre (SSC) at the L'Institut de Recherche en Astrophysique et Planétologie.
+Data is archived at the ESAC Science Data Centre, and distributed to mirror archives at the Goddard Space Flight Center and the XMM-Newton Survey Science Centre (SSC) at the Institut de Recherche en Astrophysique et Planétologie.
 Prior to June 2013, the SSC was operated by the University of Leicester, but operations were transferred due to a withdrawal of funding by the United Kingdom.

 Observations and discoveries

 The space observatory was used to discover the galaxy cluster XMMXCS 2215-1738, 10 billion light years away from Earth.

 The object SCP 06F6, discovered by the Hubble Space Telescope (HST) in February 2006, was observed by XMM-Newton in early August 2006 and appeared to show an X-ray glow around it two orders of magnitude more luminous than that of supernovae.

 In June 2011, a team from the University of Geneva, Switzerland, reported XMM-Newton seeing a flare that lasted four hours at a peak intensity of 10,000 times the normal rate, from an observation of Supergiant Fast X-ray Transient IGR J18410-0535, where a blue supergiant star shed a plume of matter that was partly ingested by a smaller companion neutron star with accompanying X-ray emissions.

 In February 2013 it was announced that XMM-Newton along with NuSTAR have for the first time measured the spin rate of a supermassive black hole, by observing the black hole at the core of galaxy NGC 1365.
 At the same time, it verified the model that explains the distortion of X-rays emitted from a black hole.

 In February 2014, separate analyses extracted from the spectrum of X-ray emissions observed by XMM-Newton a monochromatic signal around 3.5 keV.
 This signal is coming from different galaxy clusters, and several scenarios of dark matter can justify such a line.
 For example, a 3.5 keV candidate annihilating into 2 photons, or a 7 keV dark matter particle decaying into photon and neutrino.

 In June 2021, one of the largest X-ray surveys using the European Space Agency's XMM-Newton space observatory published initial findings, mapping the growth of 12,000 supermassive black holes at the cores of galaxies and galaxy clusters.

+In November 2025 it was announced that in May 2016 XMM-Newton had observed the first confirmed coronal mass ejection on a star other than the sun using it's low frequency array.